You’ve probably been told that if you want your muscles to grow, all the exercises you do should be taken through a full range of motion (ROM).

 The length of your arms is just one of many factors dictating what is a safe and effective ROM in any given exercise.
 But individual anatomical variations mean that you need to be flexible about the ROM that you use.

-You may not be built in a way that lets you deadlift from the floor, squat ass-to-ankles with a heavy weight resting on your shoulders or bench press through a full ROM without setting yourself up for injury.
+You may not be built in a way that lets you deadlift from the floor, squat below parallel with a heavy weight resting on your shoulders or bench press through a full ROM without setting yourself up for injury.

 However, these studies have used a partial ROM that is only 25-50% of a full ROM.
 They don’t compare a full ROM with an “almost full” ROM.